technicalwriting/dev/data/embeddings.rst

 The mechanics of comparing embeddings involves a lot of linear algebra.
 I learned the basics from `Linear Algebra for Machine Learning and Data Science`_.
-The big math and ML libraries like `NumPy`_ and `scikit-learn`_ can do the heavy lifting for you (i.e. very little code required on your end).
+The big math and ML libraries like `NumPy`_ and `scikit-learn`_ can do the heavy lifting for you (i.e. very little math code on your end).

 .. _embeddings-applications: